debops/debops/docs/defaults-detailed.rst

 ``auto``
   Optional, boolean.
-If ``True``, the network interface will be brought up by the ``networking`` service at boot time, which might be not want you actually want in the newer, :command:`systemd`-based hosts.
+If ``True``, the network interface will be brought up by the ``networking`` service at boot time, which might be not what you actually want in the newer, :command:`systemd`-based hosts.
 By default it will be set to ``False``.
 See also ``allow`` parameter.